 Obviously I was nowhere near the vicinity because they looked at me as if I were a very stupid child and shook their heads.
 Finally a bus driver who spoke English told me the number of another bus that went in the right direction, but said it would take a long time to get there because it took a roundabout route through the hills.

 No, no, no, no!
-I couldn’t be late.
+I couldn’t be late for spa at the Dolder Grand Hotel!
 I looked around for a cab but there weren’t any.
 In reality it was probably a perfectly fine setting for an end-of-the-line bus stop, but in my mind, it was a dusty outpost in the desert where people went to exchange camels.
 That’s how far away I felt.

 The bus driver suggested I walk.
 “It will take about 20 minutes,” he said.
 He grimaced.”At least.”